Mar 26, 2018

 Nothing Will Be the Same: There is truly no other living situation that comes even close to achieving the same level of solitude, freedom, and sense of self sufficiency that you experience living on a yacht.
 Once you’ve lived on a yacht, you have truly done something amazing that not many people have ever had the privilege of experiencing.

-Errands: Leaving the comfort of your water home to run errands is a challenge all on its own.
+Errands: When living on your boat, leaving the comfort of your water home to run errands is a challenge all on its own.

 Groceries: Carrying groceries from the car to the house is not too bad, even for those of us who like to grab every bag in the trunk and painfully crab walk to the front door.
 Trying to do the same from the parking lot, down the steps on to the dock, across the swaying waters, and up onto the deck of your yacht is a great challenge.